desmap/ale-sensible/README.md

 Find further ALE options with `:help ale`

 **Missing any settings that should be default?
-Add an issue or PR!**
+Open an issue or PR, I am happy to get your input!**

 FYI, ALE SENSIBLE started when ALE's creator recommended to create a dedicated plugin (which was also the right idea): https://github.com/w0rp/ale/issues/2178